austinmama/fortigate-1g/about.md

 {:download: .download}
 {:note: .note}
 {:important: .important}
+{:deprecated: .deprecated}

 # About FortiGate Security Appliance 1 Gbps
 {: #about-fortigate-security-appliance-1gbps}

 A FortiGate Security Appliance 1 Gbps (FSA) is a dedicated single-tenant network device that is connected upstream from a server that protects any or all servers on a public VLAN.
 It is purchased separate from a server and can be added to a VLAN at any time.
 IBM© Cloud deploys the [FortiGate 1 Gbps ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.fortinet.com/sites/default/files/productdatasheets/FortiGate-300C.pdf){: new_window} within a Virtual Domain (VDOM) on the dedicated appliance.
 You have full access to that virtual domain without compromising the integrity of the device.
 {: shortdesc}

+All instances of this service are deprecated.
+Existing instances can be used until it is no longer supported on 30 May 2021.
+Use one of the other available [firewall options](/docs/fortigate-1g?topic=fortigate-10g-exploring-firewalls) to get our latest mobile security capabilities on IBM Cloud.
+For migration information, see [Migrating FortiGate Security Appliance 1Gbps](/docs/fortigate-1g?topic=fortigate-1g-migration-overview)
+{: deprecated}

 With the FSA 1 Gbps, you have advanced features and the ability to fine-tune the device to a much higher degree than other products.
 The firewall blocks or shapes traffic before the traffic ever reaches the server.
 The main advantages are that a server handles 'good' traffic exclusively and that bandwidth can be constrained for less critical communications.